Paz1506/cloud-example/README.md

 <h2>Spring cloud example</h2>

-An example of an application for working with the microservice architecture based on the Spring Boot / Cloud & Netflix stack:
+The example of an application for working with the microservice architecture based on the Spring Boot / Cloud & Netflix stack:
 * Config server & clients
 * Eureka discovery server & clients
 * Zuul gateway